memgraph/docs/docs/reference-guide/replication.md

  3. **partition tolerance** - the system continues to work as expected despite a partial network failure

-In the replication process the data is replicated from one storage (MAIN instance) to another (REPLICA instances).
+In the replication process, the data is replicated from one storage (MAIN instance) to another (REPLICA instances).

 ## Data replication implementation basics